neondatabase/website/content/docs/introduction/branching.md

 ![data recovery branch](/docs/introduction/branching_data_loss.png)

-Refer to the following guide for instructions: [Branching — Point-in-time recovery (PITR)](/docs/guides/branching-data-recovery).
+Refer to the following guide for instructions: [Branching — Point-in-time restore (PITR)](/docs/guides/branching-pitr).

 For another data recovery example using Neon's branching feature, refer to [Time Travel with Serverless Postgres](https://neon.tech/blog/time-travel-with-postgres).
 This example uses a bisect script and the Neon API to recover data to the last known good.